ACA Premiums at Age 59 in 2026: All 50 States and D.C.

 5. 5

-Know your Medicare eligibility date.
+Know your Medicare eligibility date

 Understanding the Age-Rating Multiplier

-The ACA permits insurers to charge older enrollees up to 3 times the rate charged to a 21-year-old for the same plan.
+The ACA permits insurers to charge older enrollees up to three times the rate charged to a 21-year-old for the same plan.
 CMS translates this into a specific age-rating curve that assigns a factor to every age.

 Under the standard CMS curve, age 59 carries a factor of 2.603 and age 40 carries a factor of 1.278.
 The ratio is 2.037, which rounds to 2.04 for rate-filing purposes.
-This is not a maximum that insurers choose to apply or not.
+This isn't a maximum that insurers choose to apply or not.
 It's the standard factor required by the federal default curve in states that haven't established their own.

-The math: if an age-40 benchmark Silver-tier premium is $700 per month, the age-59 rate is $700 × 2.04 = $1,428 per month.
+The math: if an age-40 benchmark Silver-tier premium is $700 a month, the age-59 rate is $700 × 2.04 = $1,428 a month.
 The premium doesn't inch up between 40 and 59.
 It more than doubles across the 19-year span.

 Three jurisdictions (New York, Vermont and Washington, D.C.) use community rating, which prohibits age variation entirely.
 Two states (Massachusetts and New Jersey) use a narrower 2:1 maximum age-rating ratio with state-established curves.
 Their age-59/age-40 ratio is 1.637 under the CMS State-Specific Age Curve Variations document.
-For these states, the gap between what a 40-year-old and 59-year-old pay is substantially smaller than in the other 48 states.
+For these states, the gap between what a 40-year-old and 59-year-old pay is smaller than in the other 48 states.

 For all other 48 states, the 2.04x curve is the operative reality.
 Changing insurers, shopping plans or living in a different ZIP code can move the base rate, but the age multiplier stays fixed.